Oh sweet MRR! The yardstick of progress for a SaaS / subscription / membership / recurring revenue business.

-A jar was left in Pandora’s care, and she opened it – only to release sickness, death and many other evils to the world.
+A jar was left in Pandora’s care, and she opened it – only to release sickness, death, and many other evils into the world.
 She quickly closed the container, and Hope was left behind.

-Calculating subscription business metrics becomes harder and harder as you try making it more and more accurate.
+Calculating subscription business metrics becomes harder and harder as you try to make it more and more accurate.

 Metrics are a measurement of progress.
 People plan their future actions based on what metrics report.
 So it’s highly important to have correct metrics.

 If your calculation shows a $12000 MRR, but you forgot to deduct cancellations from it, then that’s not going to work.